kesselborn/conex/README.md

 # Permissions:

 - <all_url>: for taking screenshots for the thumbnails during search
+- contextMenus: for context menu for moving tab to a different container
 - contextualIdentities: for working with tab containers
 - cookies: for working with tab containers
 - history: for showing history results in quick search